 Following a recent OnePoll survey for the Angling Trust, 1 in 20 (6%) respondents said they didn’t feel represented in the sport based on their gender identity, sexual orientation, ethnicity or culture.

-We also know that currently just 7% of people who fish identify as an ethnic minority audience.
-As part of the plans, seven pilot sites across England have been identified to generate community partnerships among key community group, with particular focus given to: Women; parents and carers; ethnic minority groups; young people; disabled people; LGBT+ communities and those with long-term health conditions.
+We also know that currently just 7% of people who fish identify as an ethnically diverse audience.
+As part of the plans, seven pilot sites across England have been identified to generate community partnerships among key community group, with particular focus given to: Women; parents and carers; ethnically diverse groups; young people; disabled people; LGBT+ communities and those with long-term health conditions.

 The seven flagship pilot sites announced across England with expansion plans for 5-year strategy are: